augchan42/augchan42.github.io/_posts/2025-03-27-Getting up to speed with Cosmos and Stargaze.md

 ## Instantiating the Contract

-The instantiate message depends on your smart contract's initial parameters.
-For the `cw1_whitelist` contract, I needed to set the admins list.
+The message needed to instantiate your smart contract depends on its specific initial settings.
+For this `cw1_whitelist` contract, for example, I needed to define the list of administrators.

 First, I checked the contract's `msg.rs` file to identify the expected parameters: